tianyue58/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters `find pr/High` command in the main window.

 Step 2.
-The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.
+The command is handled by `LogicManager#execute` method, which then calls the `InternshipParser#parseCommand` method.

 Step 3.
-The InternshipParser matches the command word `find` in the string and extracts the argument string ` pr/High`.
+The `InternshipParser` matches the command word `find` in the string and extracts the argument string ` pr/High`.

 Step 4.
-The InternshipParser then calls FindCommandParser#parse(String) method and the argument string is converted to a List.
+The `InternshipParser` then calls `FindCommandParser#parse` method and the argument string is converted to a List.

 Step 5.
-The FindCommandParser creates a new PriorityContainsKeywordsPredicate instance with the priority List to handle the filter.
+The `FindCommandParser` creates a new `PriorityContainsKeywordsPredicate` instance with the priority List to handle the filter.

 Step 6.
-The FindCommandParser creates a new FindCommand instance with the PriorityContainsKeywordsPredicate instance and returns it to InternshipParser, which in turn returns it to LogicManager.
+The `FindCommandParser` creates a new `FindCommand` instance with the `PriorityContainsKeywordsPredicate` instance and returns it to `InternshipParser`, which in turn returns it to `LogicManager`.

 Step 7.
-The LogicManager calls the FindCommand#execute(Model) method.
+The `LogicManager` calls the `FindCommand#execute` method.

 Step 8.
-The FindCommand calls the Model#updateFilteredMemberList(PriorityContainsKeywordsPredicate) method and filter applications by priority High.
+The `FindCommand` calls the `Model#updateFilteredApplicationList` method and filter applications by priority High.

 Step 9.
 The application lists the filtered applications that match the given field and keyword.

-Step 10.
-FindCommand then creates a CommandResult and returns it to LogicManager.
+Step 10. `FindCommand` then creates a `CommandResult` and returns it to `LogicManager`.

 #### Design considerations: